Colin visits Denmark to see on-the-go reuse in action

 The EU Packaging & Packaging Waste Directive (PPWR), with its general provisions entering into force as national legislation on 12 August 2026, is expecting cities and businesses across Europe to move towards packaging reuse.
 That’s all well and good, but how are we going to do this when we do not have any working systems in place – has putting the cart before the horse ever really worked?

-The problem is the proliferation of single-use packaging, at home and on the streets.
+The problem we face is the proliferation of single-use packaging, at home and on the streets.
 So, would an outright ban on disposable packaging work?
-No, it won’t.
+No, it wouldn't.
 Not without a functioning, easy-to-use, re-use system in place.
 Lisbon looked to put the cart before the horse by banning single-use plastic cups.
 The trouble was, there was no re-use infrastructure or return incentives (like a levy) in place to accommodate this change;, the result was an increase in litter and waste in the city, not less.

 Ban-oriented legislation, without first having working systems in place, is inviting failure, which is why we need to find a reuse system that works for Ireland.
 But not only that, we need to make sure that single-use packaging is not the default option for retailers.